BenasKem/Dragons-s-Den/README.md

 ## 2023-03-15: Initial ESP-32 project
 - Created a project with *VSCode* using *platform.io*;
 - Scanned temperature sensors to check if they have different addresses (they do);

+## 2023-03-22: Periodic Measurements
+- Tried out the deep sleep function with the timer wake-up function